nmantani/FileInsight-plugins/README.txt

     Search with regular expression in selected region (the whole file if not selected)
   * Replace
-    Replace matched region with specified data in selected region (the whole file if not selected)
+    Replace matched data in selected region (the whole file if not selected) with specified data
   * XOR hex search
     Search XORed / bit-rotated data in selected region (the whole file if not selected)
   * XOR text search
     Search XORed / bit-rotated string in selected region (the whole file if not selected)
+  * YARA scan
+    Scan selected region (the whole file if not selected) with YARA.

 * XOR operations
   * Decremental XOR